AviatrixSystems/terraform-modules-copilot/copilot_build_gcp/README.md

 - **additional_disks**

-  A set of additional disks' IDs that will be attached to the copilot instance.
+  A set of additional disks' `name` or `self_link` that will be attached to the copilot instance.
+Please refer to this [link](https://cloud.google.com/compute/docs/disks/add-persistent-disk) for instructions on how to create a disk.
 If not set, defaults to [].

 ### Outputs